JoeFanning/Philosophical-AI/README.md

 An example:
 Three ethically processed models:
 A loan approval model, a prison probation approval model and a car insurance quote estimation model.
-The Egalitarian-AI would use all the data from these three models to perform comparative analysis and identify correlations between models.
-For instance should the Ethical model for insurance quotes be used on
+The Egalitarian-AI would use all the data from these three models to perform comparative analysis.
+It would identify data relationships between the models data in cleaning, exploring, and modeling of the data.
+It would then perform comparative analyse of the three models model training, and evaluation.
+It could identify model relationships and where one model could be improved in relationship to another or others.
+External resourses could also be used to enhance this function such as using data from previous real world deployments or real-world data streams (e.g., census data, public health records, economic indicators).
-.

 ​Technically, this layer would function as a system-wide monitoring and control hub: